jswidler/lockgit/README.md

-  reveal-key  Reveal the lockgit key for the current repo delete-key  Delete the key for the current vault add         Add files to the vault rm          Remove files from the vault status      Check if tracked files match the ones in the vault commit      Commit changes of tracked files to the vault open        Decrypt and restore secrets in the vault close       Delete plaintext secrets ls          List the files in the lockgit vault help        Help about any command
+  reveal-key  Reveal the lockgit key for the current repo delete-key  Delete the key for the current vault add         Add files to the vault rm          Remove files and globs from the vault status      Check if tracked files match the ones in the vault commit      Commit changes of tracked files to the vault open        Decrypt and restore secrets in the vault close       Delete plaintext secrets ls          List the files in the lockgit vault globs       List all saved glob patterns help        Help about any command
 ```